Saxilby: Transport

 Saxilby is situated next to the A57, which runs from Liverpool to Lincoln The B1241 road runs through the village, called Mill Lane from the A57 junction until it meets Church Road where it becomes Sturton Road.

+The 700-yard A57 bypass, which replaced a level crossing, was opened on Wednesday September 15 1937, by Lord Heneage.

+Bus

 Saxilby is served by a number of bus routes: